ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-13-randomize-slack.md

 ### Get the Code

-Our POC code is in the `single-token-poc` branch for now.
+Our POC code is in the `single-token-poc` branch.

 ```bash
 git clone https://github.com/ocelotconsulting/randomize-avatar.git